Working with the South Dakota legislature to advance policies that support business is key to the Chamber’s mission.

-In order to develop its legislative platform, the Greater Sioux Falls Chamber of Commerce (Chamber), through its Issues Management Council, conducts research, hears presentations and surveys its members about issues affecting business.
-These efforts, combined with actively following and monitoring legislative activity, guide our efforts toward developing the legislative platform.
-The Issues Management Council makes platform recommendations to the Board of Directors who is the final policy decision making body for the Chamber.
+Working through the Issues Management Council, the Chamber conducts research, hears presentations and surveys its members about issues affecting business.
+These efforts, combined with actively following and monitoring legislative activity, guide our efforts toward developing the legislative platform each year.
+The Issues Management Council makes platform recommendations to the Board of Directors, which is the final decision making body for the Chamber.

 The Chamber supports economic development and the Building South Dakota Fund along with the Governor’s legislation passed in 2018 that simplified the funding mechanism.
 The Chamber supports workforce focused programs, addressing infrastructure and revolving fund loans, workforce education and housing, and grants to offset certain taxes for qualifying projects.
 We will continue to monitor the use and impact of these programs and we will closely analyze any legislation that impacts these programs and other economic development efforts in our state.